London’s Alleys: Newman’s Court, EC3

 It houses motorbikes though, so not entirely devoid of use.

-The two buildings to the left as you enter the alley look very different, one old brick and the other of classic stone, but in fact they are one building.
+The two buildings to the left as you enter the alley look very different, one old brick and the other of classic stone, but in fact, they are one building.
 If you look carefully at the first row of windows on the brick building, you’ll see they’re blacked out as they are lower down than the 1st floor of the more ornate facade next to it.

 They used to be separate, but in the 1990s the entire site was gutted to build a modern office, retaining just the facades.